openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[Note: Insert an image using the rectangle brush]**

-:) You are a rectangle master now.
-But the circles, ellipses, lines and triangles probably feel neglected.
-Since we are going to create a few more brushes, let's add two things to our code 1) the ability to erase the screen and 2) the ability to switch between brushes.
+You are now a rectangle master :).
+The circles, ellipses, lines and triangles probably feel neglected.
+Since we are going to create a few more brushes let's add two things to our code: 1) the ability to completely erase the screen and 2) the ability to switch between brushes.

-For erasing the screen, add the following lines (check the comments to see where to put them):
+Add the following lines to erase the screen.

-	// Add to your header (.h):
+In your header file (.h), create a property called `isRightMousePressed`:

 	bool isRightMousePressed;

-	// Add to setup()
+Initialize the property to false in your `setup()` function:

 	isRightMousePressed = false;

-	// Add to mousePressed()
+Inside of `mousePressed()`, add:
 	if (button == OF_MOUSE_BUTTON_RIGHT) isRightMousePressed = true;

-	// Add to mouseReleased()
+Inside of `mouseReleased()`, add:
 	if (button == OF_MOUSE_BUTTON_RIGHT) isRightMousePressed = false;

-	// Add to the beginning of draw() if (isRightMousePressed) ofBackground(0);
+Lastly, add this to the beginning of your `draw()` function:
+	if (isRightMousePressed) ofBackground(0);

 Now we can right click to get a fresh screen.
-For adding the ability to switch between brushes, we are going to define an integer `drawingMode` and each number from 0 through 3 will represent a unique mode.
-To make our code more human-readable, we will define an integer variable for each of those modes, e.g. `rectangleMode = 0`, etc.  Inside of `draw`, we can then check the drawingMode variable to determine what code to execute.
-Then finally, we will use keyboard inputs to switch between the different brush modes.
+To add the ability to switch between brushes we are going to define an integer `drawingMode`.
+Each number from 0 through 3 will represent a unique mode.
+To make our code more human-readable, we will define an integer variable for each of those modes, e.g. `rectangleMode = 0`, etc.  Inside of `draw()` we can then check the `drawingMode` variable to determine what code to execute.
+Finally, we will use keyboard inputs to switch between the different brush modes.

-Add these variables to your header file (.h):
+Add these properties to your header file (.h):

 	int drawingMode;
 	int rectangleMode = 0;